 You can also purchase a standard or Medicare supplemental insurance plan to fill minor gaps in coverage until Open Enrollment opens again.
 If you’d like to learn more about short term health insurance options, check out our review of the best temporary health insurance plans.

-What You’re Looking for in a New Plan
+2. Looking for in a New Plan

 Before you start searching for a new plan, you want to consider what exactly you’re looking for.
 Think about what your current plan lacks — some areas you might want to look at include: